Please find below the full list of items that we always look at when reviewing a User Interface:

 |Account balances/Transaction histories||7 years|

-This section addresses the general requirements associated with Prepaid Cards and related collateral.
-The general requirements detailed below are based on WaveCrest and regulatory requirements.
+This section outlines the general requirements associated with Prepaid Cards and related marketing materials, and are based on WaveCrest and regulatory requirements.

-These general requirements apply to all collateral materials related to WaveCrest cards, Programs, or products /services.
+These general requirements apply to all marketing materials related to WaveCrest cards, Programs, or products /services.

-All collateral including cardholder agreements, consumer disclosures, and disclaimers must be presented in reasonably sized and readable font.
+All marketing materials including cardholder agreements, consumer disclosures, and disclaimers must be presented in reasonably sized and readable font.
 Collateral presented in smaller font size has the potential to be considered an unfair, deceptive, or abusive act or practice.
 WaveCrest’s generally accepted guidelines follow;